crowdsourcing-class/crowdsourcing-class.github.io/final-project-part1.md

 * Contain a quality control component
 * Analyze costs and decide whether your idea is a viable business

-Your initial ideas don't have to do all of these things yet, but they should be things that you can extend in that way.
+Your initial ideas don't have to do all of these things yet, but they should be ideas that you can extend in that way.

 ###Step 4: Answer questions about the 3 ideas